 “I recently heard five new songs that Billie has written and demoed,” Rob tells Kerrang!.
 “Let me tell you, they were just fantastic.
 He is absolutely at the top of his game.
 Fans can be sure that when they do return, the music will be amazing.”

 Be sure to pick up this week’s issue of Kerrang! now to find out more about Green Day’s rise to superstardom – through the eyes of those that lived it with them…

 And don’t forget to check out Green Day’s 20 Most Awesome Videos:

 Green Day's 20 Most Awesome Videos

 From giant band member balloons, to exploding American flags, to epic scenes of war, there's not much cinematographic ground that Green Day haven't covered in their incredible career.
-As Billie Joe and the gang get set to make their return, we decided to re-live their most awesome on-screen moments.
+So, we decided to re-live their most awesome on-screen moments.
 You're welcome.

 20. Jesus Of Suburbia

 Kicking off our list in completely triumphant style is Green Day's Kerrang!
 Award-winning video for Jesus Of Suburbia.
 A song as huge as this needed a pretty damn impressive video to boot, and the band well and truly delivered here - with awesome Bullet In A Bible footage appearing in between the story of Jesus Of Suburbia and Whatsername.
 Phew.